gnosis/dex-docs/docs/intro-cmm.md

 *  Efficient use of inventory (locked capital)
 *  Can be set up any time: it does not depend on current market price, but instead future price ranges you define
 *  Can be cancelled at any time
-*  Highly flexible tailored price rangesUseful for volatile tokens
+*  Highly flexible tailored price ranges
+*  Useful for volatile tokens
 *  No gas costs are incurred for after the CMM is set

 ## Overview